Top Eleven Hotel Pet Peeves

 Fifty Years of Hotel Experiences

-For almost 50 years, I have at one time or another stayed in many hotels.
+Since 1967, I have at one time or another stayed in many hotels.
 My first hotel experience was in San Francisco in 1967 while I was in the United States Navy.
 During my nearly four years in the Navy, federal government career, and current retirement in Thailand, I have had the experience of spending a considerable amount of time in hotels and resorts both inside and outside of the United States.

 Shower in a Small Bathroom